Academic Catalog

 BIOL 2650 Understanding Medical Research: Drugs, Devices and Complementary Therapies — 4 credits

 This course deals with the basics of clinical research and how the efficacy and effectiveness of drugs, devices and other medical therapies are tested.
 The course also includes a section on drug physiology and reviews the specific physiology underlying representative clinical trials.
 Students should be able to critically evaluate clinical trial literature at the end of the course.
 Not recommended for majors.
-One three-hour lecture session per week.
+Hybrid.
+One three-hour lecture session every other week.
 Does not meet core lab science requirement.
 Offered in the College for Women and the College for Adults.

 BIOL 2684 Directed Study — 4 credits